 1. Notice of appeal documentation may be sent via post addressed to Appeals Tribunal Secretariat, Box 105, Government Administration Building, KY1-9000 or delivered directly to the Government Administration Building and placed in the drop box located in the reception area.
-A receipt will be issued within one working day upon submission of the appeal documents.
+A receipt will be issued upon confirmation that the funds have been received in the account if paid via electronic transfer or if by bank draft within one working day ofsubmission of the appeal documents.

 2. The appeal documentation should consist of:

 i.
 The notice of appeal in accordance with Section 21 (1) (a) of the Immigration (Transition) Act (“the Act”) addressed to the Secretary of the IAT, MUST be dated and MUST include contact numbers and preferably email addresses.
 The Secretariat will primarily correspond with appellants via email, if appellants do not have email addresses they will be contacted via their contact number to collect correspondence in person.

 The filing of a notice of appeal must be received by the IAT within 28 days of the communication of the decision to the person.

 ii.
 The notice of appeal submitted to the IAT must include:

 a.
 Cover letter notifying of intention to appeal against the decision of WORC;

 b. copy of the refusal letter and stamped envelope where necessary; and

 c.
 Electronic transfer of funds - KYD$1,000.00 or US$1,219.51 (preferred):

 Address 133 Elgin Avenue, Govt.
 Admin.
 Bldg.
 Grand Cayman